2nd Canadian Division: Operation LENTUS

 Operation LENTUS is the ongoing Canadian Armed Forces (CAF) response to domestic natural disasters.

 In the event that provincial and territorial authorities, the first responders to major natural disasters, are unable to deal with the resulting damage on their own, they may ask the CAF for help.
 LENTUS follows established action plans, adaptable to multiple situation, in order to provide support to populations in crisis.
 The objectives of the CAF during this type of operation is threefold: to provide aid to civil authorities, to respond to the call to action swiftly and efficiently, and to stabilize natural disaster conditions.

 On 5 May 2017, severe flooding in the Province of Quebec led to the provincial government requesting aid from the CAF.
 From 6 May – 5 June 2017, the CAF provided support to Quebec's flood relief efforts by mobilizing 2600 CAF members, 400 vehicles, six CH-146 Griffon helicopters, one CH-147 Chinook helicopter, one Halifax-class frigate (HMCS Montréal), and 15 small boats.
 The CAF operated in five affected regions during this period: Trois-Rivières, Montréal, Mauricie, Outaouais, and Montérégie.

 Operation CADENCE

 Operation CADENCE represents the Canadian Armed Forces (CAF) support of the Royal Canadian Mounted Police (RCMP) security efforts for major domestic events, including key conferences like the 44th G7 summit.

 During this summit from 8 to 9 June 2018 in Charlevoix, Que., the CAF provided planning and air support to the RCMP; conducted monitoring operations by air, land, and sea; and aided civil authorities in maintaining the security of controlled airspace.
 Over 2000 members, both Reserve and Regular Force, comprised the task force charged with these responsibilities.

 Operation REASSURANCE

-Present day organization
+Organization

 The division is headquartered at CFB Valcartier and covers the region of Québec.